-This ‘clear the fridge out' 'Anything' Frittata ticks all the boxes!
+My Easy High Protein Frittata Recipe with Cheese and Vegetables ticks all the boxes!
 It’s healthy, quick, easy and has so many variations you can literally use whatever you have left over in your fridge.
-Perfect after the holidays!
 Not only that, it’s vegetarian, gluten free, budget friendly and zero waste!
 This is one recipe you'll keep returning to again and again!

 Want to Save This Recipe?